Sumtin/torrent-dvr/README.md

 - All Internet-bound traffic is routed through the VPN container to ensure privacy, excluding Traefik and WatchTower.
 - Gluetun container must expose ports for child containers.
 - Gluetun and Traefik share a bridge network as required by Traefik.
-- DNS must be configured manually and is beyond the scope of this wiki.

 ## Why ARR some volumes not mounted remotely?